-Typing in today’s world is quickly becoming the new norm, as less and less of us are relying on our handwriting.
+How to Write Typing Skills in a Resume- Typing in today’s world is quickly becoming the new norm, as less and less of us are relying on our handwriting.
 Typing skills are not important just for clerical support and administrative positions, either – professionals, managers, supervisors, and support staff all have to know their way around a keyboard.
 As typing is important in many fields – from journalism to data entry, transcription, or secretarial work, you will find that having a high WPM (words per minute) is a significant advantage.

-In the advanced technology-aided workplace we live in today, indicating your average typing speed might not be enough to make your resume stand out if you wish to mention it at all.
+Strengthen your resume with a focus on typing abilities- In the advanced technology-aided workplace we live in today, indicating your average typing speed might not be enough to make your resume stand out if you wish to mention it at all.
 In fact, for most vacancies and CV’s, we do not advise including or listing your typing skills, as this skill is such a commonly accepted skill in today’s world.

 That being said, typing skills are especially useful and needed in certain professions, such as administrators, medical assistants, data entry clerks, or typists.
 In those cases, you’ll definitely want to indicate your wpm on resume.
 Adding some supporting skills to your typing speed in your resume will be helpful in these situations, too.

 Some examples of these would include being proficient at rekeying documents easily, using shorthand, or if you’re good at typing detailed and accurate meeting minutes.
 Being adept at creating efficient and easy-to-understand spreadsheets and Powerpoint presentations, as well as proofreading and copywriting are also skills worth mentioning.
 If you are still confused about how to include typing speed on resume or the other supporting stuff, read this article in full and you will get the answer.

 Here are a 6 tips for creating a strong and engaging typing job resume: